sungnga/react-ecommerce/react-frontend/README.md

     - `<h2>Search bar {JSON.stringify(categories)}</h2>`

 **2. Search form**
-- Implement the search bar
+- Create a search bar form
 - In Search.js file:
-  - Write a searchForm method that renders the searchbar form
+  - Write a searchForm method that renders the search bar form
     - the form element has
       - a select category drop-down menu option
       - a search input field